How to Cook Pumpkin? Learn the easiest ways with this easy, step by step tutorial. Roast, boil/ steam, microwave or Instant Pot them.

 To boil / steam pumpkin

 Cut fruit in half.
 Peel (we find a y peeler works best for this job).
 Cut pumpkin in chunks.
 Place a steamer basket in a large saucepan.
+Sprinkle with a bit of salt.
 Add chunks of pumpkin.
 Steam for 8-10 minutes (depending on the size of your chunks), until it can easily be pierced with a fork.

 Cut fruit in half.
 Peel (we find a y peeler works best for this job).
 Cut pumpkin in chunks.
 Place in a microwave safe bowl.
 Cover with paper towel or waxed paper.
 Microwave for about 5 minutes per pound.
 Stir up pumpkin pieces often to ensure even cooking.